David and Etta Jonas Center for Cellular Therapy

 Cellular therapy — the transfer of human cells to heal or replace damaged tissue or cells — holds much promise for patients with cancer and other diseases.
 A type of immunotherapy, cellular therapies are transforming the way we treat cancer, bringing us closer to finding a cure.

 The physicians and scientists at the David and Etta Jonas Center for Cellular Therapy at the University of Chicago Medicine have long been leaders in cellular therapy research and clinical care.
 Two types of cellular therapy — stem cell transplants and CAR T-cell therapy — were first tested in clinical trials.
-We participated — and were leaders — in these trials, being among the first to bring these breakthrough approaches to our patients.
+We participated in and were leaders in these trials, being among the first to bring these breakthrough approaches to our patients.

 Established & Emerging Cellular Therapies

 Transplanting blood and bone marrow stem cells is a well-established cellular therapy for numerous cancers and blood diseases.
 SCT involves harvesting stem cells from the bone marrow or blood of a patient or donor, and then transfusing them into the patient after their unhealthy bone marrow has been destroyed or eliminated by chemotherapy or radiation.
 UChicago Medicine had the best one-year SCT outcomes in Chicago and the highest relative to predicted outcomes, according to a 2020 annual report from the Center for International Bone and Marrow Transplant Research.

 CAR T-cell is an emerging form of cellular therapy that involves modifying a patient’s T cells to recognize and attack cancer cells.
 Researchers at UChicago Medicine played a key role in developing this groundbreaking treatment, and we were the first medical center in the United States to be certified in this therapy for specific blood cancers in adults and children.
 UChicago Medicine is a regional leader for the number of CAR T-cell therapy clinical trials we conduct, with many of our researchers actively studying ways to enhance its effectiveness and expand its use.